-(3)The column of "Investment income (loss) recognized" only require profit/loss of direct investee and all investees accounted for under the equity method.
+(3)The columns of "Investment income (loss) recognized" only require profit/loss of the direct investees and all investees accounted for under the equity method.

 When filling in the above items, make sure the profit/loss of direct investee subsidiaries include the profit or loss of their reinvestments that are required to be recognized.